sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Highlight Word](images/highlightWord.png)

 ### Usage
-1. Select the text objects, and run this script.
+1. Select any text objects, and run this script.
-2. Type the word.
+2. Enter a word.
+Regular expressions are supported.
-3. Use the slider to determine the color if necessary.
+3. Use the slider to specify the color if necessary.

 ### Requirements
 Illustrator CS4 or higher